-Here, it appears the individual responsibility requirement would raise constitutional concerns under these provisions only if it was found to be a direct tax that was not a tax on income.
+Here, it appears the minimum essential coverage requirement would raise constitutional concerns under these provisions only if it was found to be a direct tax that was not a tax on income.
 This is because it would then be subject to the requirement of apportionment, and there is no indication it will be apportioned among the states based on population.
 If, however, the requirement was found to be a tax on income, it would fall under the protection of the Sixteenth Amendment and its lack of apportionment would raise no constitutional concerns.
 Similarly, it appears no constitutional issues would arise if the requirement was found to be an indirect tax since it would appear to satisfy the requirement of uniformity since it is geographically neutral on its face.

-Some have argued that the individual responsibility requirement is in fact a direct tax, and, consequently, must be apportioned.
+Some have argued that the minimum essential coverage requirement is in fact a direct tax, and, consequently, must be apportioned.
 The exact scope of the term "direct taxes" is undetermined, but the Court has construed it to be relatively narrow.
 The Constitution does not define the term other than specifying that it includes capitations (a capitation, or head tax, is a fixed tax imposed

-&lt;sup>19 See Thomas v.
-United States, 192 U.S. 363, 370 (1904)("And these two classes, [direct taxes], and 'duties, imposts and excises," apparently embrace all forms of taxation contemplated by the Constitution.").
+&lt;sup>17 See Thomas v.
+United States, 192 U.S. 363, 370 (1904) ("And these two classes, [direct taxes], and 'duties, imposts and excises," apparently embrace all forms of taxation contemplated by the Constitution.").

-&lt;sup>20 U.S. Const.
+&lt;sup>18 U.S. CONST.
 Art.
 1, § 9, cl.
-4 ("No Capitation, or other direct, Tax shall be laid, unless in Proportion to the Census or Enumeration..."); Art.
+4 ("No Capitation, or other direct, Tax shall be laid, unless in Proportion to the Census or Enumeration...."); Art.
 1, § 2, cl.
-3 ("direct Taxes shall be apportioned among the several States...").
+3 ("direct Taxes shall be apportioned among the several States....").

-&lt;sup>21 U.S. Const.
+&lt;sup>19 U.S. CONST.
 Art.
 I, § 8, cl.
 1 ("[A]II duties, Imposts and Excises shall be uniform throughout the United States.").

-&lt;sup>22 U.S. Const.
+&lt;sup>20 U.S. CONST.
 Amend.
 XVI ("The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.").

-&lt;sup>23 See United States v.
+&lt;sup>21 See United States v.
 Ptasynski, 461 U.S. 74 (1983) (stating the Uniformity Clause bars geographic discrimination).